John Cunningham Stadium

-John Cunningham Stadium was a baseball venue on the campus of the University of San Diego in San Diego, California, United States.
-It was home to the San Diego Toreros baseball team, a member of the Division I West Coast Conference.
+John Cunningham Stadium was a ballpark in San Diego, California, located on the campus of the University of San Diego (USD).
+It was the home of the San Diego Toreros baseball team.

+History

 The park was built in 1970 and renovated in 2003.
 Renovations included the additions of synthetic turf in foul territory, a press box, and a public address system.
 The field had a capacity of 1,200 seats, all chair-backed.

 The stadium was dedicated in 1988 for former San Diego baseball coach John Cunningham.
 Cunningham was the Torero head coach for 34 seasons.

-Cunningham Stadium was demolished and replaced by a new venue after the 2012 season.
+John Cunningham Stadium was demolished and replaced by a new venue after the 2012 season.
 The new ballpark, Fowler Park, was built on the same site.